jeffrafter/howto/setting_up_a_new_dev_machine.md

 Once the `Finder` window opens you should double click on the Terminal items in the `xterm-256color` color folder.
 Once you have opened these the themes are added to Terminal.app.
 Open the Preferences and choose the one you want and set it as default.

+Once you have completed the install of the themes you can delete the created folder.

 ## Setup an ssh key